-- Creative and Performing Arts: Art, Design, Drama, Music - Modern Language: French, German, Spanish, Mandarin Chinese - Classics: Classical Civilisation, Latin - Computer Science
+- Creative and Performing Arts: Art, Design, Drama (Performance or Backstage), Music - Modern Language: French, German, Spanish, Mandarin Chinese - Classics: Classical Civilisation, Latin - Computer Science

-In Year 10 students select their GCSE subjects from a wide range of options.
-All study Mathematics, English Language, English Literature and Biology, Chemistry and Physics either as three separate subjects or as a Dual Award (2 GCSE equivalent) Science course.
+In Year 10, students select their GCSE subjects from a wide range of options.
+All study Mathematics, English Language, and English Literature.
+Biology, Chemistry and Physics are available either as three separate subjects or as a Dual Award (2 GCSE equivalent) Science course.
 This process takes place in January of Year 9.

-Our (I)GCSE options booklet can be found on the Portal.
+Our GCSE options booklet can be found on the Parent Portal.